amineo/redactor-trace-elements/README.md

 [**Blog Post**](https://anthonymineo.com/trace-elements-plugin-for-redactor/)

-This plugin adds the ability to toggle a trace on all parent block-level elements with an outline and their element name.
+This plugin adds the ability to toggle a trace on common parent block-level elements with an outline and their element name.

 The purpose for creating this plugin was so that it becomes a little clearer on what my WYSIWYG is doing.
 Is it adding unnecessary `<p>` tags?
-Are there empty `<ul>` or `<h*>` elements?
+Are there empty `<div>`,`<ul>` or `<h*>` elements?
+Without jumping into source view it's hard to tell.

-Without having to jump into the source view to track-down empties is a nice time saver.
 It also comes in handy for writers/editors who may not be as familiar with HTML or the source view.

 Currently the plugin traces these common block elements by default:
 <ul>